 Head to Head Comparison Among Top 03 Youth Baseball Bats

 #01 Easton Mako Composite

-One of the best youth bats on the market is the Easton Mako Composite Youth bat.
+One of the best bats for Little League on the market is the Easton Mako Composite Youth bat.
 It is certified by USSSA 1.15 BPF and has a 2 ¼ inch barrel.
 This bat is made using Easton’s TCT Thermo Composite Technology which gives a large sweet spot and more consistent power and cleaner contact.
 The Mako bat is available in 28-32 inch sizes and with a drop of -11 & -12, making it lightweight and manageable which increases batting speed.
 Your choice should depend on the child’s weight and height.
 A drop of -12 would be easier for a smaller child to handle.

 Far and away, this has one of the best sweet spots of any bat on the list, making it nice and easy to handle with minimal vibration against the hands.
 As a result, it’s ideal for the little power hitter.
 Because of its TCT composition and large barrel size, more of the barrel is in that hitting zone ensuring you connect more often with the ball and giving you distance, speed, and comfort.
 Additionally, the bat has a 1.2mm Hyperskin grip to enhance the feel and absorb the vibration of contact.

 Besides its fantastic specifications that make it smooth and effective, the bat’s signature neon green color makes it a bold choice for your special baseball player.
-It’s one of the best youth bats which can make you stand up and take notice, especially when it’s hitting baseballs out of the park.
+It’s one of the best bats which can make you stand up and take notice, especially when it’s hitting baseballs out of the park.

 #02 Easton S500C